-Comedian Kunal Kamra moves Madras HC seeking pre-arrest bail before questioning by Mumbai Police
+Comedian Kunal Kamra gets interim pre-arrest bail till April 7 from Madras HC

-The stand-up comedian contended that the High Court had jurisdiction in the matter as he is a permanent resident of Tamil Nadu’s Villupuram town.
+The Mumbai Police have told Kamra to appear before them for questioning before March 31.

-Stand-up comedian Kunal Kamra has filed a petition before the Madras High Court seeking transit anticipatory bail in a case filed against him in Mumbai concerning his satirical remarks about Maharashtra Deputy Chief Minister Eknath Shinde, Live Law reported.
+The Madras High Court on Friday granted interim anticipatory bail to stand-up comedian Kunal Kamra in a case filed against him in Mumbai concerning his satirical remarks about Maharashtra Deputy Chief Minister Eknath Shinde, Live Law reported.

-The case was mentioned for urgent hearing before Justice Sundar Mohan on Friday.

-Transit anticipatory bail is a temporary protection, granted by a court, allowing a person accused of a crime to travel to a jurisdiction outside their usual location to face legal proceedings without immediate arrest.
-It is distinct from regular anticipatory bail.
+The judge said he was satisfied at a preliminary level that Kamra would not be able to approach courts in Maharashtra for anticipatory bail.
+He allowed Kamra to send a private notice to the Khar police station in Mumbai, which is investigating the case against him.

-Kamra said in his petition that the Madras High Court had jurisdiction to provide him such protection as he is a permanent resident of Villupuram town in Tamil Nadu.
+The comedian said in his petition that the Madras High Court had the jurisdiction to hear his anticipatory bail petition as he is a permanent resident of Villupuram town in Tamil Nadu.

 On March 23, Kamra posted a video on his YouTube channel in which he ostensibly criticised Shinde while performing a satirical version of a song from a Hindi film.
 The comedian alluded to Shinde as a “traitor” while referring to his 2022 rebellion against former Maharashtra Chief Minister Uddhav Thackeray and the ensuing political crisis in Maharashtra.
 He, however, did not mention Shinde by name.